Everybody needs a go-to classic Italian Cream Cake recipe from scratch! We have the perfect recipe for you....and it's DELICIOUS!

 - Beat the Egg Whites and Fold into Batter Beat egg whites at high speed until stiff peaks form.
 Using a spatula or spoon, gently fold into batter.

 - Fill the Pans: Spoon batter into three 8 or 9″ round cake pans.
-Bake at 350 degrees for 20 to 25 minutes or until inserted toothpick comes out clean.
-Cool for ten minutes before flipping out.
+Bake at 350 degrees for 20 to 25 minutes or until inserted toothpick comes out clean, or the center of the cake springs back when lightly touched.

 Freezing Tip for Moist Cake Layers